 DIY Glow Party Crafts

-Dancing around in the blacklight and checking out all the glowing stuff is sure to be the highlight of your glow party, but your guests will probably also need something to do.
+The great thing about a Dark Party is that dancing around in the blacklight and checking out all the glowing stuff is sure to be a good time, but your guests might want a little something more to do.
 Here are some glow party crafts and activities.
-Click the images below to check out my tutorials for these fun blacklight party projects:
+Click the images below to check out my tutorials for these super fun ideas for blacklight party projects: